alishelton/apic-writeup/index.md

 ### Extend Velocity Field

-Our next step is to extend the velocity field.
-The reason behind this is that for a defined fluid, any cell that is marker as fluid will have correspondent velocity fields that are dictated by the particle velocities we retreieved from the grid.
+Next step we extend the velocity field.
+On our MAC grid, any cell that is marked as fluid will have correspondent velocity fields that are dictated by the particle velocities we retreieved from the particle to grid update.
 Solid cells, taking our simple view, should have 0 velocity.
 Air cells are unique however in that if we would like trace particle motion from beyond the fluid surface, they would need a correspondent velocity field.
 However, since no particles were interpolated to these cells, what velocity should they have?

-This is where our phi function from our distance computation comes into play.
-We extrapolate air cell velocities by assigning their values to the velocity field values of the closest marker cell on the fluid surface.
+To solve this, we extrapolate air cell velocities by assigning their values to the velocity field values at the closest fluid-marked cell.
 How do we know which cell is closest?
 By using the signed distance function we just calculated using FSM!

 Since we are on a discrete grid, we interpolate among the closest fluid cells in each direction (x, y, z) by calculating the barycentric values of each velocity field for those cells, and update the corresponding velocity fields on the air cell.

 ### Apply Boundary Conditions

-For our implementation, we assumed a simple cubic box surrounding the fluid, and so we set the edges (first and last indices) of the grid as solid cells, and set their velocity fields to 0
+For our implementation, we assumed a simple cube surrounding the fluid, and so we set the edges (first and last indices) of the grid as solid cells, and set their velocity fields in each direction to 0.

 ### Making the Fluid Incompressible

 To make fluids incompressible we must first understand the equations governing their physical behavior.
-First we look to the Navier-Stokes equations of fluid motion:
+First, the Navier-Stokes equations of fluid motion:

 ![alt text](imgs/navierstokes.png)

-The first equation (1.1) is known as the momentum equation, and dictates the force transfer among the particles to update the velocity fields of the fluids.
+The first equation (1.1) is known as the momentum equation, and dictates the force transfer among the particles to update the velocity fields.
 The second equation (1.2) is known as the incompressibility equation.
-It is important to note that while real fluids are indeed compressible, it is both difficult to do so and the effect of fluid compressibility is small and expensive to simulate, so we ignore it.
-While these equations hold well most fluids, we decided to simplify our implementation further by dropping the viscosity term resulting in the Euler equations below:
+It is important to note that while real fluids are indeed compressible, it is difficult to do so, minimally noticeable in most conditions, and expensive to simulate, so we ignore it.
+While these equations hold well most fluids, we decided to simplify our implementation further by dropping the viscosity term, resulting in the Euler equations below:

 ![alt text](imgs/euler.png)

-To solve these equations in a discrete space we calculate the pressure gradients and velocity field divergence.
+To solve these equations in a discrete space, we calculate the pressure gradients and velocity field divergence.
 In 3 dimensions, the pressure gradient is as follows on our staggered MAC grid:

 ![alt text](imgs/3dpressuregrad.png)